 In November 1974, under the Committee's auspices, the first group of American university and college presidents traveled to China, spending three weeks as guests of Chinese educational organizations.
 Dr. Roger Heyns, president of the American Council on Education and former chancellor of the University of California at Berkeley, served as delegation leader.

 Following the stay in Beijing, the delegation traveled to Shenyang and Anshan in northeastern China, and then went south to Nanjing, Suzhou, Shanghai, and Guangzhou.
-The focus of interest was on educational institutions, but there were numerous opportunities to visit communes, factories, and historic areas.
+The focus of the trip was on educational institutions, but there were numerous opportunities to visit communes, factories, and historic areas.

-Three years later, in November 1977, the Committee hosted the first delegation of Chinese higher education officials in the United States.
+Three years later, in November 1977, the Committee hosted the first delegation of Chinese higher education officials to the United States.

-Over the years, the National Committee has continued to create opportunities for senior American higher education officials to gain a deeper understanding of the People's Republic of China; the latest such program took place in 2004.
-A Special Seminar to China for Leaders of Minority Serving Institutions gave 14 presidents, provosts, vice chancellors, deans, and vice presidents drawn from minority serving institutions the chance to go to China on a two-week study tour.
+Over the years, the National Committee has continued to create opportunities for senior American higher education officials to gain a deeper understanding of the People's Republic of China.
+In 2004, for example, a Special Seminar to China for Leaders of Minority Serving Institutions gave 14 presidents, provosts, vice chancellors, deans, and vice presidents drawn from minority serving institutions the chance to go to China on a two-week study tour.